All posts

 November 11, 2025

-Based on an interview with Dr. Luke Treglown, Director of AI and Assessment R&D at Deeper Signals, former Head of Innovation Labs at Thomas, and PhD in the Psychology of Employee Disenchantment.
+Based on an interview with Dr. Luke Treglown, Director of AI & Assessment R&D at Deeper Signals, former Director of AI & Head of Innovation Labs at Thomas International, and PhD in the Psychology of Employee Disenchantment.

 Artificial intelligence is redefining how organizations assess talent, from screening and selection to leadership development.
 Yet as Dr. Luke Treglown, Head of Assessment R&D at Deeper Signals, explains, AI alone can’t understand people.
 Psychology provides the structure and meaning behind the data.